dannycab/dannycab.github.io/cv.md

 ### Academic Experience

--   2018 - Present, Associate Professor, Department of Physics and Astronomy, Michigan State University
+-   2018 - Present, Lappan-Phillips Associate Professor of Physics Education, Department of Physics and Astronomy, Michigan State University
 -   2017 - Present, Associate Professor, Department of Physics, University of Oslo
 -   2013 - 2018, Assistant Professor, Department of Physics and